gaffe

 A gag rule prevents members of a legislative body from raising a particular issue, usually because that issue is considered too controversial or divisive.

-In the United States, the most famous example of a gag rule involved slavery.
-Members …
+In the United States, the most …

 The “Gang of Eight” refers to a group of eight elected officials who are responsible for reviewing and receiving sensitive intelligence information.

-Who are the gang of eight?
-This group is made up of the Speaker of the …
+Who are the gang of eight? …

 Gaslighting is a form of psychological manipulation that seeks to sow seeds of doubt in a targeted individual or group.
-It makes them question their own memory, perception and sanity.

 The term “gerrymander” refers to the practice of manipulating the boundaries of electoral districts in order to benefit a particular political party or group.